 Master’s Degree in Global and Comparative History

-The Rutgers—New Brunswick History Department is offering a master’s degree program in Global and Comparative History, beginning with the Fall 2011 semester.
+The Rutgers—New Brunswick History Department offers a master’s degree program in Global and Comparative History.
 Other master’s degree programs in history are offered at the Newark and Camden campuses.